l-jdavies/100_days_of_code/log.md

 ## Day 40: July 8, 2020
 **Today's challenge:**
 Finished my rock, paper, scissors, spock game and started reading RB120 lesson 3.
 I repeated a RB109 practise codewars problem and it was a bit more of a challenge given I haven't solved any problems for a while.
 It's a good reminder to keep up my problem solving skills.

+## Day 41: July 9, 2020
+**Today's challenge:**
+I feel good about my progress today.
+Had a great study session then spent a lot of time reading and making notes on variable scope and the affect of inheritance on variable scope.
+I'm getting much better at slowing down and thinking about what I"m studying, not just focusing on progressing through the material.